ckeditor/ckeditor5/packages/ckeditor5-upload/docs/features/base64-upload-adapter.md

 This kind of image upload does not require any server-side processing &mdash; images are stored with the rest of the text and displayed by the web browser without additional requests.
 On the downside, this approach can bloat your database with very long data strings which has a negative impact on the performance.

 <info-box>
-	Please remember, that while `Base64` upload is a very easy solution, it is also somewhat inefficient.
-The image file itself is kept whole in the database, generating a much heavier data load and higher transfer.
+    Please remember that while `Base64` upload is a very easy solution, it is also highly inefficient.
+The image file itself is kept as data in the database, generating a much heavier data load and higher transfer. `Base64` images are never cached by the browser so loading and saving such data will always be slower.

 	This can be troublesome for some features: {@link features/revision-history revision history} may hence take longer to load revisions; the same applies e.g. to {@link features/comments comments}.
 Therefore using the `Base64` feature is a less efficient option to use than some other available ones.
 Check out the comprehensive {@link features/image-upload image upload overview} guide to learn about other ways to upload images into CKEditor 5.
 </info-box>